 At IMD, we take “Real learning.
 Real impact.” seriously.
 With our Leading in Turbulent Times offerings, you can join other senior executives in developing the tools required to succeed in 2021.

-But to leverage all that IMD has to offer, consider joining our Nexus portal.
-Nexus allows companies to reap more value from their engagement, including greater access to our institution’s full ecosystem of capabilities.
-The portal provides flexible solutions and continuous support so that members can quickly adjust to their evolving needs and priorities.
+To leverage all that IMD has to offer, consider joining our NEXUS Platform.
+NEXUS allows companies to gain more value from their engagement, including greater access to IMD’s full ecosystem of capabilities.
+The platform provides flexible solutions and continuous support so that members can quickly adjust to their evolving needs and priorities.